Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Vision-and-Language

 \subsection{Pretraining Objectives}

-\vl \berts are pretrained by jointly optimizing multiple different self-supervised objectives over tokens and image regions through (weighted) scalarization: $\loss(\vtheta) = \sum_o w_o \loss_o(\vtheta)$.
+\vl \berts are pretrained by jointly optimising multiple different self-supervised objectives over tokens and image regions through (weighted) scalarisation: $\loss(\vtheta) = \sum_o \lambda_o \loss_o(\vtheta)$.
+Here, $\vtheta$ denotes a model's parameters, $\loss_o$ is the $o$-th objective, and $\lambda_o$ is its corresponding weight.
 Commonly adopted objectives are of three types: language, vision and cross-modal predictions.

-For language prediction, \bert's denoising masked language modeling (MLM) objective is typically used.
+For language prediction, \bert's denoising masked language modelling (MLM) objective is typically used.
 MLM replaces some tokens with a $\texttt{[MASK]}$ symbol, which are then predicted by using bidirectional text context and image regions.

-The MLM objective has been extended to image regions via masked region modeling objectives.
-These typically take the form of either object classification or feature regression, with some papers showing benefits when modeling both~(\emph{e.g.,} \citealt{chen2020uniter}).
-Some models, such as \lxmert, are also optimized over objects' attributes prediction.
+The MLM objective has been extended to image regions via masked region modelling objectives.
+These typically take the form of either object classification or feature regression, with some papers showing benefits when modelling both~(\emph{e.g.,} \citealt{chen2020uniter}).
+Some models, such as \lxmert, are also optimised over objects' attributes prediction.

 Finally, interactions between the two modalities are explicitly enforced by means of cross-modal objectives.
-The typical task here is that of image--text matching (ITM), which extends \bert's next sentence prediction objective to \vl inputs: Given a sequence of tokens and a set of image regions, the model uses a pooled representation to predict whether the sampled pair is a match.
+The typical task here is that of image--text matching (ITM; \emph{e.g.,}~\citealt{chen2020uniter}), which extends \bert's next sentence prediction objective to \vl inputs: Given a sequence of tokens and a set of image regions, the model is tasked to predict whether the tokens describe the image.